developer-zebra/developer-zebra-site/src/stagenow/5-0/trustedstaging/index.md

 * Several prompts appear for entering <u>optional</u> X.509 attributes of the certificate.<br>

 **&#53;.
-Enter optional information based on the environment** or leave blank by hitting the ENTER key.<br>
+Enter optional information based on the environment** or leave blank by hitting the ENTER key after each prompt.<br>

+* A file called `myPrivate.csr` is created in the current directory.

-**The Certificate Signing Request** `myPrivate.csr` **is ready** to be submitted to a certificate authority. **Proceed to Section III when signed file is received**.
+**The Certificate Signing Request** `myPrivate.csr` **can be submitted** to a certificate authority.
+When the signed file is returned from the CA, **[proceed to Section III](#iiiconvertcrttoprm)**.

 -----

-#### II.
+### II.
 Generate a self-signed certificate
-**Perform steps in this section ONLY if a self-signed certificate is desired**.
+**Perform steps in this section ONLY if a self-signed certificate is desired.
+If using a certificate already signed by a certificate authority, <u>proceed to Section III</u>**.

 Such certificates can be used for testing and other internal purposes, or as an interim solution while waiting for signing from a certificate authority.
 Self-signed certificates cause display of "signing certificate authority is unknown and not trusted" or a similar message on browsers.
 Use the following steps to create a self-signed certificate using OpenSSL.

-> **To complete preparation of a certificate already signed by a certificate authority**, proceed to Section III.

 **&#54;.
 Generate a temporary (one-year) certificate** using the following command: